-Once you have your HTTP/S service all powered up, you can then begin enabling AS2.
+Once you have your HTTP/S all powered up, you can then begin enabling AS2.

 All files/EDI messages received from other AS2 servers will be automatically saved into a folder under this particular user account.
-In this example, we called this user as2user.
+In this example.

 Next, we need to specify the folder where AS2 messages received from other AS2 servers will be stored.
-Enter the path of that folder in the Upload directory field.
+Enter the path of that folder in the Upload directory field or just leave that as is.
 Note that this is a relative path that will be located under the bound user account's root directory.
 This doesn't have to be an existing folder.
 JSCAPE MFT Server will automatically create the folder for you.

-As soon as you're done, navigate to the bottom-right corner of that screen and click the Save changes button
+As soon as you're done, navigate to the bottom-right corner of that screen and click the Appl button

 After the page reloads, you should be back at the main screen.
-Click the Domains tab and then double-click the domain you specified earlier.
+Click the Domains menu and then double-click the domain you specified earlier.
 In our example, that would be "mftserver1".

 Once inside the domain, go to the Services menu and then click the Add button.